 Presenting a cash offer removes the need for a financing contingency, which is a common requirement in real estate transactions where the buyer is using bank financing.
-Depending on the market conditions, the buyer may present a lower offer than what other bidders with financing are offering the seller.
+Depending on market conditions, the buyer may present a lower offer than what other bidders with financing are offering the seller.
 The seller may be willing to accept a lower purchase price in exchange for being able to close a deal quickly.

 4. Make the deal attractive

-If the property is new or recently renovated, the buyer can remove the home inspection contingency and only offer to conduct a home inspection for information purpose only.
+If the property is new or recently renovated, the buyer can remove the home inspection contingency and offer to conduct a home inspection for information purposes only.
 Another way to sweeten the deal is to offer a premium price that is above all existing offers.
-It would make the offer attractive, and the seller would be willing to close the transaction sooner at a mutually convenient time.

 Benefits of a Cash Offer

-The following are some reasons why sellers prefer a cash offer over other offers with loan financing:
+The following are some of the reasons why sellers prefer a cash offer over other offers with loan financing:

 1. Fast closing

-If the buyer is using loan financing, the process can go past a month as the lender verifies the creditworthiness of the buyer.
-If there are questions into the credibility of the borrower, the lender will not approve the loan, which will derail the process.
+If the buyer is using loan financing, the process can go longer than a month as the lender verifies the creditworthiness of the buyer.
+If there are questions regarding the credibility of the borrower, the lender will not approve the loan, which will derail the process.

 2. No contingencies

-A traditional home sale that includes a mortgaged home buyer will require various contingencies before the transaction can be closed.
-Some of the contingencies include home inspection contingency, appraisal contingency, home sale contingency, mortgage contingency, etc. The contingencies serve to slow down the process.
-In the case of a cash offer, the buyer may choose to skip the contingencies and remove the stumbling blocks that may derail the purchase of the property.
+A traditional home sale that includes a mortgaged home buyer typically requires various contingencies before the transaction can be closed.
+Some of the contingencies include home inspection, appraisal, mortgage financing, etc. The contingencies serve to slow down the process.
+In the case of a cash offer, the buyer may choose to skip the contingencies and remove potential stumbling blocks that may derail the purchase of the property.